RevaChess/aspnet/README.md

 ## Project Description
 Revachess is a new chess website that allows players to play chess against each other in real time.
 Users can also chat with their opponents and review their past games.
 Our mission is to make Chess more accessable to people and allow people to play their friends from anywhere.

+Link to Web API: https://github.com/RevaChess/webapi.git

 ## Technologies Used

 * C#
-* ASP.NET Core Web Client
+* ASP.NET Web Client
 * DevOps
 * Azure
-* Microsoft SQL
 * xunit
 * REST
 * Docker